mkshea1965/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-One conclusion we can make about the Outcomes based on Launch Date Louise is that Louise is more likely to succeed in starting her campaign in May than any other month.
+</p>One conclusion we can make about the Outcomes based on Launch Date Louise is that Louise is more likely to succeed in starting her campaign in May than any other month.
 Another conclusion we can make about the Outcomes based on Launch Date Louise is that Success is more likely to occur than failure no matter what month the campaign begins, except for December based on success and failure counts.
 Louise should not start her campaign in December.
 - What can you conclude about the Outcomes based on Goals?
 We can conclude from the insights gained about the Outcomes based on goals is that Louise should not exceed a $30,000 goal if she aims to keep her “greater than $10,000” production closer to the $10,000 amount.
 However, for plays produced in the United States, the highest rate of success is between $35,000 and $39,999, with the range of $40,000 to $44,999 not far behind.
 However, the goal should not exceed $45,000 because the success rate plummets above $45,000.
 - What are some limitations of this dataset?